orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 What information should be tracked? (each a separate database model)
 - `The Player model`: Which run is currently active.
 - `Run`:
-	- `Run Members`; all the players who are added to a run; like how creative
+	- `Run Members`; all the players who are added to a run; like how creative/survival add players to claims/worlds.
--
+- `Run-KV`
 - Duration of play for each run

 Difficulties